EAGLE (program): History

 Version 5.91.0 introduced an XML-based file format in 2011 but continued to read the older binary format.
 It could not, however, write files in the former format, thereby not allowing collaboration with EAGLE 5.12.0 and earlier.
 EAGLE 6.0.0 no longer supported Mac OS X on the Power PC platform (only on Intel Macs), and the minimum requirements were changed to Mac OS X 10.6, Linux 2.6 and Windows XP.
 This version also introduced support for assembly variants and differential pair routing with length matching and automatic meandering.

 Version 7.0.0 brought hierarchical designs, a new gridless topological pre-router called "TopRouter" for the conventional ripup-and-retry auto-router as well as multi-core support.
 Version 7.3.0 introduced native 64-bit versions for all three platforms in 2015.
 Version 7.6.0 dropped support for the 32-bit Mac OS X version in 2016.
 EAGLE 6.x.x continues to read EAGLE 7.x.x design files for as long as the hierarchical design feature isn't used.

 On 27 June 2016, Autodesk announced the acquisition of CadSoft Computer GmbH from Premier Farnell, with Premier Farnell continuing to distribute CadSoft products for Autodesk.
 Autodesk changed the license to a subscription-only model starting with version 8.0.0 in 2017.
 Only 64-bit versions remain available.
 The file format used by EAGLE 8.0.0 and higher is not backward compatible with earlier EAGLE versions, however it does provide an export facility for saving an EAGLE 7.x compatible version of the design.

-On 7 January 2020, EAGLE 9.5.2 was discontinued as a standalone product and only licensed to users as a bundled component (Fusion Electronics) with an Autodesk Fusion 360 subscription license.
+On 7 January 2020, EAGLE 9.5.2 was discontinued as a standalone product and only licensed to users as a bundled component (Fusion Electronics) with an Autodesk Fusion subscription license.
 The last standalone version of EAGLE is 9.6.2 as of 27 May 2020.
 Fusion Electronics design files carry a version 9.7.0 designation.

 Autodesk will ultimately end any support for EAGLE on 7 June 2026, requiring their users to migrate to Fusion Electronics to access existing designs after that date.

 License model

 Since EAGLE version 8.0.0, there are Premium, Standard, Free, and Student & educator editions, with the Standard and Premium versions sold on a monthly or annual subscription basis, requiring online reactivation at least every 14 days (30 days since version 9.0).

-In January 2020, EAGLE 9.5.2 was discontinued as a standalone product and is only licensed to users as a bundled component with an Autodesk Fusion 360 subscription.
+In January 2020, EAGLE 9.5.2 was discontinued as a standalone product and is only licensed to users as a bundled component with an Autodesk Fusion subscription.

 In 2023, Autodesk announced that they will no longer sell nor support EAGLE after 7 June 2026.
-Up to this date, active Fusion 360 subscriptions with or without EAGLE Premium will continue to give access to Fusion 360 Electronics as well as EAGLE Premium functionality.
+Up to this date, active Autodesk Fusion subscriptions with or without EAGLE Premium will continue to give access to Fusion Electronics as well as EAGLE Premium functionality.

 Comparison of features for the various available editions: